California State Route 79: History

 In 1947, a contract to grade and pave part of what was known as State Sign Route 79 between Santa Ysabel and Julian was let, as paving of the highway progressed.
 The next year, plans were presented to realign part of the road between Julian and Cuyamaca, including one proposal to have it cross the lake.
 The California Chamber of Commerce made the suggestion in 1962 to convert SR 79 from Descanso to Julian to be an expressway.
 However, in 1968 those plans were called into question when the county planning commission recommended that the freeway be realigned away from Cuyamaca State Park, or not be built at all.

 In the 1964 state highway renumbering, the highway was redefined as State Route 79, south of the junction with SR 71; from Temecula to that junction, the route was designated as SR 71 itself.
 In 1974, the part between the former junction with SR 71 and I-15 was added to SR 79, and removed from SR 71.

 Originally, SR 79 was routed on Sage Road between Hemet and Radec.

+The California State Legislature relinquished segments in Temecula and San Jacinto to those cities' control in 2004 and 2010, respectively.

 Following the Cedar Fire in October 2003, utility poles and wires fell down on the highway, and the Cuyamaca area was heavily damaged.
 The next year, part of SR 79 from the western junction of SR 78 to Engineers Road near Lake Cuyamaca was renamed the Firefighter Steven Rucker Memorial Highway, after the firefighter from Novato who died while volunteering to fight the wildfire in Wynola.
 The City of Temecula proposed the construction of a four-lane road from State Route 79 that would bypass the city in 2005, though several obstacles to the plan, including aesthetic concerns and objections from the nearby Pechanga tribe, were noted.
 During the mid-2010s, the part of SR 79 through Winchester was widened to four lanes up to Domenigoni Parkway.